neo-project/neo-express/docs/command-reference.md

 ```

 When running in a terminal window, neo-express can be shutdown via standard CTRL-C or CTRL-BREAK operations.
-Additonally, you can stop a running neo-express network via the `stop` command.
+Additionally, you can stop a running neo-express network via the `stop` command.
 Like the `run` command, the
 `stop` command takes a node index to stop, defaulting to 0.
 The `--all` option shuts down all running consensus
 nodes in the network.